InfiniLore/InfiniBlazor/README.md

-﻿# InfiniLore.InfiniBlazor
+﻿# InfiniBlazor

 A comprehensive Blazor component library built for modern web applications.
-`InfiniLore.InfiniBlazor` provides a rich set of UI components with advanced features including theming, markdown processing, and optional packages for auto-documentation, and cross-platform MAUI support.
+`InfiniBlazor` provides a rich set of UI components with advanced features including theming, markdown processing, and optional packages for auto-documentation, and cross-platform MAUI support.

 > Originally this project was created as a simple interactive Markdown editor that could be used within any framework.
 > However, as the project grew, it became clear that the library would benefit from a more comprehensive set of components and features.